Warwick-Allen/essays/theological_profile.md

 - **Social Holiness**: Christianity must be lived in community; believers need fellowship and accountability.
 - **Church Authority**: Any person or organisation attempting to issue binding decrees on all believers' consciences is antichrist.

-**Alignment**: The distinction between universal and local church is common to Protestant theology.
-The emphasis on community aligns with Wesleyan "social holiness" and Anabaptist emphasis on believers' church.
-The rejection of binding ecclesiastical decrees aligns with Protestant rejection of papal authority and congregational/Baptist polity.
+**Alignment**: The distinction between the universal and local church is common to the Protestant theology.
+The emphasis on community aligns with the Wesleyan "social holiness" and the Anabaptist emphasis on the believers' church.
+The rejection of binding ecclesiastical decrees aligns with the Protestant rejection of papal authority and the congregational/Baptist polity.

 ### Church Offices
 - **Biblical Offices Only**: Elder (pastor, overseer, bishop) and deacon.